RicardoRSousa/Moovok/README.md

 </p>

 <p align="center">
-Movook is a small personal project that to function as a playgrounds to new android development techniques.
+Movook is a small personal project that aims to function as a playground to new android development techniques.
 Completely based on modern Android application tech-stacks and Clean architecture based on MVVM.
 </br>

 <p align="center">